To better understand what is value investing, you need to know first:

 Cash is a position

 If you cannot find a business that is worth your money and meets value investors’ principles.
 According to Buffet, it’s far better to keep cash in hand until hanging fruits appear on the horizon of investment.
-As he considers that cash is a position in this case.
+He considers that cash is a position in this case.

 Intrinsic value and key financial metrics